GiannisDem/pepperstone-assignment/README.md

     Returns:
         Dict[int, Set[str]]: The update version of the found_dict containing any new matching permutations.
 ```

-Here we accept as input the calculated permutations for all words from the `calculate_permutations` module.
-Since we have a nested structure List[Sets] we iterate twice to get each individual permutation.
-Then we check their existence in the long string using the `IN` operator, if it exists we add it to a new Set thus making sure even if it exists multiple times will only count it once.

-Finally, we sum all the occurrences per word (either in original or scrambled form) and return the result as an integer.

-The above module is called for each long string in the input file.

 Here we accept as inputs the buffer from the `generate_permutations` module, the list of target strings and a dictionary that stores the results of previous batches.